FREQUENTLY ASKED QUESTIONS

 What is a triple/quad room?

-If your assignment is in a triple/quad room, your main MyHousing page will note that room type.
-Triple/quad rooms are larger than double rooms and easily accommodate three to four people.
-If we are in overflow (not enough regular rooms) housing, a fourth person will be assigned to that room until a permanent room is available for that person.
+If your assignment is in a triple/quad room, your main Self Service page will note that room type.
+A triple room has three students where a quad room has four students in it.
+Triple/quad rooms are larger than double rooms and easily accommodate three or four people.
+If we are in overflow (not enough regular rooms) housing, an additional student will be added to either a double or a triple until a permanent room is available for that student.

 Do I need to rent a loft?
 How do I know what kind of bed I have?